scrabbletank/farhome-rules/rulesdoc.md

 Infects all creatures in your zone of control with a magical disease.
 Creatures make a Stamina save against your spellcasting roll, adding a terrible die to your roll when targeting more than one creature.
 On success the creature gains a disease based on their highest attribute score:

-- **Fatigue (Strength):** You add 2 terrible dice when making Athletics checks.
+- **Fatigue (Strength):** You add 2 terrible dice when making Athletics challenges.
 You may only use a maneuver every other turn.
 - **Numbness (Dexterity):** Your do not gain proficiency for Dexterity saves and attacks using Dexterity.
-- **Stamina:** You add 2 terrible dice when making Exhaustion checks.
+- **Stamina:** You add 2 terrible dice when making Exhaustion challenges.
 When taking 3 or more wounds from one source your AP is cut in half, rounded up, for your next turn.
 - **Befuddled (Intelligence):** Your do not gain proficiency with Intelligence skills.
 When casting a spell at a level higher than your attribute score roll a wound die.
 On a wound the spell has no effect.
 - **Blindness (Willpower):** You cannot see further than 7 tiles.
 When you are Dazed, Stunned, or Poisoned you are also Blind.
 - **Charisma:** You have difficulty speaking.
 You do not gain proficiency with Charisma skills.
 Casting spells and actions that require speech have their AP cost increased by 2.